 The old school, tried and true method of patients since the discovery of Cannabis.
 Cannabis can be smoked out of various pipes and rolling papers.
 The effects of Cannabis vary, but smoking typically creates a high for 2-4 hours with instant effects.
 The odor released from smoking flower is commonly pungent and identifiable.
 Prop 203 allows patients to smoke within their residence.

 For various reasons, certain patients prefer to have no smoke/vapor involved in their usage.
 Edibles affect everyone differently, having a significant effect for some and no effect for others.
 They offer a discreet, odorless consumption method with lasting effects.
-Start small with dosing and work your way up to determine the proper dose.
 As with all medicine, make sure children's access is restricted.

 Vaporizing, or vaping, is becoming increasingly popular among patients for both flower and concentrates.
 Vaporizers for flower are routinely pricey, however they allow patients to adjust the temperature to their preferred setting.